If you’re planning a trip to the Balearic Islands and wondering what to wear in Ibiza, this post is for you.

 Havaianas are the pioneers of comfy flip-flops in a range of different color options that’ll get you through many years of traveling.
 We’re also big fans of Rainbow flip-flops as you can see from this article review.

-If you’re not keen on heels, check out the casual-chic flat espadrilles at TOMS.
+Also check out the casual-chic flat espadrilles at TOMS (they sell via Amazon, too).
 Plus, a portion of every purchase goes towards grassroots organizations around the world.

 What to wear in Ibiza.